juandiii/CODVID-19-statistics/README.md

 This project is to calculate all the words in the papers as abstract, body text.

-1. Download dataset articles in [Semantics Scholar](https://pages.semanticscholar.org/coronavirus-research)
+1. Download dataset articles in [COVID-19 Open Research Dataset](https://pages.semanticscholar.org/coronavirus-research)

     The most important dataset is `Non-commercial use subset` includes PMC Content - 2350 full text